 2251 Religion in Western Culture I

 4 credits

 A selective historical introduction to the impact of religious beliefs, practices, and loyalties on the history, thought, social movements, and cultural practices (such as art, drama, literature, and music) of the ancient world.
 This course will concentrate on the civilizations of ancient Mesopotamia or Egypt, Greece, Israel, and Rome.

-Humanities, Heritage Sequence
+Humanities, Heritage Sequence.

-2252 Religion in Western Culture II

-4 credits

-A selective historical introduction to the impact of religious beliefs, practices, and loyalties on the history, thought, social movements, and cultural practices (such as art, drama, literature, music, and film) of the medieval and modern periods.
+2252 Religion in Western Culture II 4 credits A selective historical introduction to the impact of religious beliefs, practices, and loyalties on the history, thought, social movements, and cultural practices (such as art, drama, literature, music, and film) of the medieval and modern periods.
 This course will concentrate on the High Middle Ages, the Renaissance and Reformation, and the Enlightenment and post-Enlightenment periods.
-Humanities, Heritage Sequence

-2253 Judaism, Christianity, and Islam

-4 credits

-A study in some detail of the major monotheistic religions: Judaism, Christianity, and Islam.
+Humanities, Heritage Sequence.
+2253 Judaism, Christianity, and Islam 4 credits A study in some detail of the major monotheistic religions: Judaism, Christianity, and Islam.
 Attention is given to origins and historical developments, beliefs, practices, and institutions.
 Humanities.

-2254 Religions of Africa and the Indigenous Americans

-4 credits

-An examination of the myths and ideas, rituals, and institutions associated with the religious traditions of prehistoric peoples and contemporary tribal people of Africa and the indigenous Americans.
+2254 Religions of Africa and the Indigenous Americans 4 credits An examination of the myths and ideas, rituals, and institutions associated with the religious traditions of prehistoric peoples and contemporary tribal people of Africa and the indigenous Americans.
 Global Perspective, Humanities.
 Cross-listed with Cross Cultural Studies 2254.
 Offered as needed.

-2255 Religions of Asia

-4 credits

-A study of the major Asian religions: Hinduism, Buddhism, Confucianism, Daoism, and Shinto.
+2255 Religions of Asia 4 credits A study of the major Asian religions: Hinduism, Buddhism, Confucianism, Daoism, and Shinto.
 Attention is given to origins and historical development, beliefs, practices, and institutions as well as to the manner in which Europeans and Americans have imagined religion and the East ("Orientalism").
 Global Perspective, Humanities.
-Cross-listed with Cross Cultural Studies 2255.

-2256 Religions of the Ancient World

-4 credits

-An examination of the earliest evidence for human religious behavior as well as some of the religious traditions of the ancient Mediterranean and Near East (for example, Egypt, Mesopotamia, Iran, Greece) and the ancient Americas (for example, Aztec, Inca, Maya).
+2256 Religions of the Ancient World 4 credits An examination of the earliest evidence for human religious behavior as well as some of the religious traditions of the ancient Mediterranean and Near East (for example, Egypt, Mesopotamia, Iran, Greece) and the ancient Americas (for example, Aztec, Inca, Maya).
 Global Perspective, Humanities.
 Cross-listed with Cross Cultural Studies 2256.
 Offered as needed.

-2291 Directed Readings in Philosophy and Religious Studies

-1 credit

-A close reading of a major text in philosophy and/or religious studies.
+2291 Directed Readings in Philosophy and Religious Studies 1 credit A close reading of a major text in philosophy and/or religious studies.
 Students will also become familiar with selected critical studies of the text.
 Course may be repeated up to four semesters for credit.

-3302 Classical Indian Philosophy

-4 credits

-A rigorous introduction to the classical Indian tradition of philosophical thought, from its roots in the Vedas and Upanishads to its systemization in the six orthodox (astika) schools.
+3302 Classical Indian Philosophy 4 credits A rigorous introduction to the classical Indian tradition of philosophical thought, from its roots in the Vedas and Upanishads to its systemization in the six orthodox (astika) schools.
 Attention is also given to the "heterodox" views of the Buddhists, the Jains, and the "materialists."
 Global Perspective, Humanities.

 Cross-listed with Cross Cultural Studies 3302 and Philosophy 3302.
 Offered as needed.

 3304 Religion and Human Sexuality

 4 credits

 The nature and meaning of human sexuality found in a comparative analysis of world's religions, especially Judaism and Christianity; and examination of the relation between the sacred and the sexual including consideration of sexuality and social justice, sexual orientation, and sexual expression (marital and non-marital).
 Humanities.

 Offered as needed.